Exposing Citation Vulnerabilities in Generative Engines: Conclusion

 \section{Conclusion}

-This study analyzed citation patterns in GEs across political domains, revealing significant differences between GE models and political parties in primary information source usage and highlighting the poisoning attack vulnerabilities of GEs.
-Our method identified publisher attributes and quantified how publisher-attribute categories influenced the content of generated answers, distinguishing between categorized primary and secondary information and estimating the content-injection barrier.
-Our results showed that primary information sources comprised \(60\%\)--\(65\%\) in Japan versus \(25\%\)--\(45\%\) in the U.S., indicating higher poisoning risk for U.S. political answers.
-We further found that low content-injection-barrier sources had reduced faithfulness of reflection in answer content.
-We also found that GEO patterns align with English content but not Japanese content.
+This study analyzed citation patterns in GEs across political domains, revealing significant differences between GE models and political parties in primary information source usage and highlighting the poisoning attack surface of GEs.
+Our method identified publisher attributes and quantified how publisher categories influenced answer generation by examining citation preferences and content reflection faithfulness in GE outputs.
+Our results showed that primary information sources comprised \(60\%\)--\(65\%\) in Japan versus \(25\%\)--\(45\%\) in the U.S., and low-barrier sources comprised approximately \(30\%\) of citations, indicating higher poisoning risk for U.S. political answers.